awez/amirrajan.github.com/a-dark-room/index.md

 **Jun 20, 2014: Taxes, Negative Reviews, Clones, and Open Source** <a href="#grrr"><small>permalink</small></a>

 Alrighty, this one has been on my mind for a while.
-It's going to be difficult to excersize empathy and be tactful within this post, but I'll try.
+It's going to be difficult to exercise empathy and be tactful within this post, but I'll try.
 Let's get started.

 _Taxes_